KubaTaba1uga/kernel_ads7830_soil_humid_driver/README.md

 you can check this values via voltmeter.
 To know min voltage just put sensor in glass of water, to now it's max voltage dry it well and perform measurement.

-To adjust sensor calibration we have two lkm variables available:
+To adjust sensor calibration you have two lkm variables available:
-- INPUT_MIN_V
+- mp_min_voltage_output
-- INPUT_MAX_V
+- mp_min_voltage_output

-They can be adjusted from value 0V to value 3.3V.
+They can be adjusted from value 0V to value 3.3V, for 0 pass 0, for 3.3V pass 33.

+For this sensor https://mikrobot.pl/czujnik-wilgotnosci-gleby-v1-2-pojemnosciowy values i picked were:
+- mp_min_voltage_output: 10 (1V)
+- mp_min_voltage_output: 23 (2.3V)

 ## To-Do
 - Improve error handling and logging.